 Flautas also get done right at La Superior.
 They’re perfectly crispy, and need to be on your table.

 None will change your life, but all of them will get the job done.
 Our favorites include the Carne Asada, Carnitas, Cochinita Pibil, Rajas, and if you want to spend an extra buck, the Lengua.
 The Chipotle Shrimp tacos are good too, but we’d suggest staying away from the fish tacos.
 It’s not what they do best.

 Panuchos De Cochinita

-A nice big serving of oily, slow cooked pork, served over a thick tortilla with black beans and topped with pickled onions.
-The only thing pretty about this dish is the pink pickled onions, but it’s still delicious.
+A delicious, big serving of oily, slow cooked pork, served over a thick tortilla with black beans and topped with pickled onions.

 Alambre De Res

 This is grilled skirt steak with peppers, onions, bacon and melted Chihuahua cheese all ready to be plopped onto a warm tortilla.
 A solid alternative to tacos.